pink10000/notes/graph_theory/topics/ch1-introduction/Bipartite Graph.md

     L3 o--o R2
     L3 o--o R3
 ```

+## Formal
+We want a way to define a bipartite graph without having to rearrange the vertices when drawing them.
+In particular, we want to (further) formalize the definition.

+A graph is **bipartite** if we can color vertices white and black such that each edge connects a white vertex to a black vertex.

 # Definition (Complete Bipartite Graph)
 Denoted as $K_{a,b}$ a **complete bipartite graph** denotes a graph where $|L| = a$ and $|R| = b$.
 Every vertex on the left has an edge to the right side and vice versa.
 ```mermaid